-Few one-day bike races capture the imagination quite like Paris-Roubaix.
-The cobbles, the dirt, the mud, the crashes; it truly is one of the hardest races on the calendar.
-In this piece we’ve trawled the archives to find some images that capture just how epic the Hell of the North is.
+The Queen of the Classics, L’enfer du Nord, The Hell of the North – the many nicknames of Paris-Roubaix reflect its reputation as probably the hardest one-day race in the world.
+The cobbles, the dirt, the mud, the crashes; it’s a race that captures the attention like few others.
+For this piece we trawled the archives to find some images that capture just how hard the Hell of the North is.
 Enjoy!

-The 2016 edition of Paris-Roubaix is 257.5km long and takes the riders from Compiègne to Roubaix.
-Along the way they’ll face 27 cobbled sectors of varying degrees of brutality, for a total of 52.8 cobbled kilometres.
+The 2017 edition of Paris-Roubaix is 257km long and takes the riders from Compiègne to Roubaix.
+Along the way they’ll face 29 cobbled sectors of varying degrees of brutality, for a total of 55 cobbled kilometres.

-Peter Sagan (Tinkoff) and Fabian Cancellara (Trek-Segafredo) go into the race as the riders to beat, having finished in that order at the Tour of Flanders last week.
-But of course, there’s no such thing as a certainty in bike racing, particularly when you’re talking about a cobbled epic like Paris-Roubaix; a race in which so much can go wrong so quickly.
-There are any number of riders that could create history and win the 2016 edition of what is arguably the hardest single-day race on the calendar.
+Of course, predicting winners in bike races is a fraught exercise, particularly when you’re talking about a cobbled Monument like Paris-Roubaix; a race in which so much can go wrong so quickly.
+There are any number of riders that could create history and win the 2017 Paris-Roubaix.